-Spiral shaped lines are best in neighborhoods and other residential areas where noise ordinances exist, yet you need to get some major weeds knocked down.
-This is a line that falls in the medium-to large sized category, can take some rough wear, and keep working for you without raising a ruckus!
+Spiral-shaped lines are best in neighborhoods and other residential areas where noise ordinances exist, yet you need to get some major weeds knocked down.
+This is a line that falls in the medium-to-large-sized category, can take some rough wear, and keep working for you without raising a ruckus!

 X-shaped cord is designed for both homeowners and professionals and is designed to trim through the toughest of materials.
-Because of the shape and surface area, it is flexible and resistant to overheating resulting in melt.
+Because of the shape and surface area, it is flexible and resistant to overheating resulting in a melt.

-6-bladed line is generally always a professional grade line with a ribbed design to hold up to the most severe cutting jobs.
+The 6-bladed line is generally always a professional grade line with a ribbed design to hold up to the most severe cutting jobs.

 As mentioned, you should check your string trimmer manual before making any purchase.
 Many model heads can only feed up to a certain size line, and putting in anything else will only cause a lot of frustration on your behalf.
-If you have put in an after market trimmer head at any point, you’ll need to check the manual for that instead as they generally are used in order to provide more versatility with a trimmer’s overall use.
+If you have put in an aftermarket trimmer head at any point, you’ll need to check the manual for that instead as they generally are used in order to provide more versatility with a trimmer’s overall use.

 Once you know what your model is capable of, to a quick walk around your property and look over the types of materials you need to cut.
 Generally speaking, a larger line will cut anything below it size-wise, but why spend the extra money if you are only going to be trimming up some grass and small weeds?

-The majority of alternative trimmer heads are for gas powered models (electric and cordless alternatives are, admittedly, hard to find) and include such things as simple, easy feed pieces, pre-cut line heads, and even stringless, heavy duty blade replacements.
+The majority of alternative trimmer heads are for gas-powered models (electric and cordless alternatives are, admittedly, hard to find) and include such things as simple, easy feed pieces, pre-cut line heads, and even stringless, heavy-duty blade replacements.

 You’ll usually have to do a bit of taking apart and putting back together with many of these, but I’ve found, for the most part – the extra cost and time can be well worth the effort in the long run.